hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.8.0 =
+* added: ability to store image backups on local storage
+* added: tool to bulk restore images under Tools menu and WP-CLI
+* added: WebP cleanup tool can be resumed and run via WP-CLI
+* added: Delete Originals can be run via WP-CLI
+* added: remove originals after conversion (like PNG to JPG) via WP-CLI
+* added: exclude by page for Easy IO, Lazy Load, and WebP delivery methods
+* changed: ensure full-size image is optimized after resizing with Imsanity
+* fixed: incorrect cfasync attribute used for JS WebP scripts

 = 6.7.0 =
 * added: API keys can be used to auto-register sites for Easy IO, including sub-keys